axiomsofchoice/jobcardsystem/README.md

 # Installation

 The code and example spreadsheet can be found in `google_apps_script_web_app`.
-First create a blank sheet in [Google Sheets](https://docs.google.com/spreadsheets/u/0/) and click the title to give is a meaningful name.
+First create a blank sheet in [Google Sheets](https://docs.google.com/spreadsheets/u/0/) and click the title to give it a meaningful name.
 The select `File > Import` and upload the example spreadsheet `Sign in out + Goods In Out + Job Cards.xlsx` either as a new spreadsheet or to replace the current one. `Sign in out + Goods In Out + Job Cards.xlsx` provides the schema for the system and will hold all the data generated.
 (In subsequent implementations this would be a database but for fast